Petkata23/Petkata23/README.md

 ## 🎓 Education & Certifications

-- 🎓 Graduated from a high school specializing in **Applied Programming**
+- 🎓 Graduated from a high school specializing in **Software Development**
 - 🎯 Completed the **C# Software Engineering Program at SoftUni**
 - 🧠 Certified in **AI Tools for Developers** and **Product Management** by SoftUni